 Consumer Confidence Index (CCI)

-The Consumer Confidence Index (CCI) is a key economic indicator released by The Conference Board, a global business research organization.
-Published on the last Tuesday of every month, the CCI is derived from a monthly survey of 5,000 U.S. households.
+The Consumer Confidence Index is released by The Conference Board, a global business research organization, on the last Tuesday of every month.
+It’s built from a monthly survey of 5,000 U.S. households and asks people how they feel about current business conditions, the labor market, and what they expect over the next six months.

 Components of the CCI